 The Longer answer:

-Well, the longer version is still pretty straightforward.
-The only added wrinkle is that if you return to Canada first, and then apply to sponsor your spouse, they can apply for a work permit about 1 month after the PR sponsorship goes in, allowing them to work and access public health care and other benefits during the remaining waiting period for the PR application to be approved.
+A bonus to this pathway: If you return to Canada first and then apply to sponsor your spouse they can also apply for an "open work permit" at the same time as you submit the PR application, allowing them to work and access public health care and other benefits during the remaining waiting period for the PR application to be approved.

 Question: "Will the application be approved for sure?"

 Answer: For the vast majority of applicants the process is long and must be followed very carefully but does normally lead to a successful outcome.
 In exceptional cases a spousal sponsorship is not approved.
 For Canadian citizens of good standing legally in Canada, with a long-time marriage or common-law relationship, no financial complications, and whose spouse is in relatively good health and good legal standing abroad, it works out just fine.

 Question: "Do we have to be married?
 Or are 'common law' relationships allowed?"

 Answer: If you have been in a long-term common law relationship you can sponsor your partner for PR status in Canada.

 Question: "How long does the Permanent Resident sponsorship process take?"